cywang90/modXTFinishers/release/XTFinishers README.txt

 INSTALLING JUST THE BASE MOD
 ----------------------------
 	1. Download the "modXTFinishers_BASE_ONLY" file from Nexus Mods.
-	2. Copy the "content" folder in the "modXTFinishers\base" directory into your "<The Witcher 3 Path>\mods\" directory.
+	2. Copy the "content" folder in the modXTFinishers\base directory located in the download package into your <The Witcher 3 Path>\mods\modXTFinishers directory.

 INSTALLING THE DEFAULT MODULES
 ------------------------------